apike/allenpike.com/_posts/2020-08-31-missing-tuna-doordash.markdown

 In any case, the app informed me that I wasn’t getting the roll, and I wasn’t getting refunded for it, and if I was unsatisfied I should contact support.
 Eyebrow firmly raised, I politely informed their support chat about this injustice.
 The agent apologized, offered to “check what happened”, then after 60 seconds closed the chat.
 A second attempt led to a message that they would no longer compensate me for missing food due to my account history.

 The *nerve*!
 After the dozens of times I’ve offered them the opportunity to deliver me food at a loss, after *all the money they’ve spent on me*, they just toss me aside.
+They clearly don't appreciate what a critical part of their business I am.
 I can only hope my tuna went to a good home.

 I must say that it’s hard to justify using their service anymore if they’re going to continue charging me for food I didn’t get.
 From here on out, Doordash isn’t going going to get any more chances to lose money on me, no sir.